 The same School Uniform guidelines applies equally to all pupils, irrespective of gender reassignment, race, disability, sexual orientation, religion or belief or special educational needs, subject to considerations of safety and welfare.
-However, the School will consider reasonable requests to alter the School Uniform, for example, for genuine religious requirements and reasonable adjustments for disabled children.

-6.1 Symbols of faith:
+However, the School will consider reasonable requests to alter the School Uniform, for example, for genuine religious requirements and reasonable adjustments for pupils with a particular need.
+6.1 Symbols of Faith: